Elbow Embolization

 - Lasting relief for many months or years

-Patients often report 50–90% improvement in pain, especially when done before severe tendon tearing occurs.
+Patients often report 50–90% improvement in pain.

 Is Elbow Embolization Right for Me?